santiment/academy/src/docs/sanapi/accessing-the-api.md

 )
 ```

-The result is a pandas dataframe:
+The result will be a pandas dataframe, as shown below:

 ```python
 datetime                    activity